gustafsson96/american-the-office-quiz/README.md

 ### Features to Implement

 Below, I present the features that with more time and knowledge could be implemented to improve the quiz further.

-* **Question counter** - A function could be added to display which question the user is currently on (like 5 out of 10).

 * **Different levels** - At the home page, the user could be given the option to pick their preferred level (such as beginner, intermediate, advanced).
 For this, more questions would have to be added as well.